SimpliSolve/ai-innovation-talent-hunt-dataset/README.md

 │   └── Movie_Title_2_page_2.csv
 ├── ...
 ```
-For each movie, if user reviews are available, then each page of user reviews is collected in sequential csv file
+For each movie, if user reviews can be fetched from movie page, then each page of viewable user reviews is collected in sequential csv file.

 ## Dataset Schema